 The Idaho Court system includes the Supreme Court, the Court of Appeals, District Courts and Magistrate Courts with a division for small claims.
 The state is divided into seven judicial districts covering four to ten counties each.
 The Supreme Court supervises all lower courts.
 In each region, an administrative judge is selected to perform specific duties including assigning cases and overseeing caseload and coordinating court activities and budget responsibilities.

 The Supreme Court has five justices; the Court of Appeals has four judges; there are 39 Districts Court judges and 83 Magistrate Court judges.
-Idaho’s court system is unified with all lower courts reporting to the Supreme Court.
+ID court system is unified with all lower courts reporting to the Supreme Court.
 The state also has special problem-solving courts to assist with things like DUIs, addiction and other repeat offender issues.
 These courts go beyond just punishment and provide support and guidance for treatment.

-On average, Idaho courts see about 350,00 cases.
+On average, ID courts see about 350,00 cases.
 Civil filings have been decreasing where criminal filings are increasing.
 In District Courts, the percentage of criminal offenses is 59% as compared with civil filings of 41%.
 For the Magistrate Courts half are for infractions, 21% are for civil actions, and 21% are for minor misdemeanors.

 Most court records in Idaho will be available to the general public according to the Freedom of Information Act.
-However, sealed, expunged and any records that are protected by the Idaho Court Administrative Rule 32 will not show up in public records.
-Idaho does have a portal where registered users can pay a fee to access court records.
+However, sealed, expunged and any records that are protected by the ID Court Administrative Rule 32 will not show up in public records.
+This state does have a portal where registered users can pay a fee to access court records.
 For the most part, judges have the right to court order documents to be hidden from public view.
 Federal law also prohibits certain information from showing in court records.
 Things like social security numbers, minor’s names, dates of birth, home addresses and banking information must first be redacted before the files are made public.